-Soft drinks should not be brought in to drink with school snacks or packed in student lunches at any time.
+Soft drinks, coffee, and energy drinks should not be brought in to drink with school snacks or packed in student lunches at any time.

 Food items for the classroom should be store bought and preapproved by the classroom teacher.
 This is important because of student food allergies.
 All snacks/treats brought to school to be shared with classmates must be store bought.